SOAKING RAIN THIS AFTERNOON MAINLY SOUTH OF HIGHWAY 29

 Your First Alert Forecast:

-Our Tuesday will be amazing with plentiful sunshine, low humidity, and mild highs in the upper 70s.
-We’ll be back into the low to mid 80s on Wednesday.

-Our next weather maker will be a cold front Wednesday night and Thursday morning.
-Some rain & storm activity is expected but odds of any strong or severe weather remain low.
-Highs return to the upper 70s on Thursday.
+Our next weathermaker will be a cold front Wednesday night and Thursday morning.
+Some rain and storm activity is expected, but odds of any strong or severe weather remain low at this time.
+Highs return to the upper 70s on Thursday and the humidity will temporarily drop.
+We’ll return to the lower 80s on Friday, but it will remain comfortable.

-We’ll return to the low 80s on Friday with even warmer upper 80s to low 90s for the coming weekend... with more humidity.
-Conditions for high school football later this week and the Packers preseason game Saturday night look pretty good.
+The humidity and heat both make a big come back this weekend!
+We’ll see a mix of sun and clouds each day with dry weather likely.
+High temperatures Saturday through Monday should be into the upper 80s and lower 90s.
+The heat should begin to break later next week.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).